Information, deadlines and resource documents for U.S. tariff actions and the responses by the rest of the world.

 Tariff Action Resources

-On October 2, 2019, the U.S. announced that it will impose additional tariffs of 25 percent on more than 150 products imported from European Union countries, as well as an additional 10 percent tariff on new aircraft from France, Germany, Spain and the United Kingdom, effective October 18, 2019.
+On October 2, 2019, the U.S. announced that it would impose additional tariffs of 25 percent on more than 150 products imported from European Union countries, as well as levy an additional tariff on new aircraft from France, Germany, Spain and the United Kingdom.
+The original tariffs were effective October 18, 2019.

 These tariffs come after a World Trade Organization arbitrator determined that the U.S. may impose up to $7.5 billion annually in countermeasures against the EU due to its failure to fully comply with a previous WTO ruling against subsidies it provided to aircraft manufacturer Airbus.

 Importers with tariffed goods due to this dispute should consider taking proactive measures to mitigate the impact of the tariff increase.